-Every year in Canada, close to 14,000 people die from stroke.
-There are more than 50,000 new strokes every year (one every 10 minutes) and around 300,000 Canadians are today living with the life-long effects of stroke.
+Every year in Canada, nearly 14,000 people die from stroke.
+More than 50,000 new strokes occur annually—that’s one every 10 minutes.
+Today, approximately 300,000 Canadians live with the long-term effects of stroke.

-Firstly, what is a stroke?
-A stroke occurs when blood supply to part of the brain is cut off, reduced, or interrupted.
-This affects the supply of nutrients and oxygen to brain tissue and brain cells start to die within a short number of minutes.
+A stroke occurs when the blood supply to part of the brain is cut off, reduced, or interrupted, depriving brain tissue of oxygen and nutrients.
+Within minutes, brain cells begin to die.
+This can result in permanent brain damage, disability, or even death.

 1. Whole Grains